Restoration-Oriented Video Frame Interpolation with Region-Distinguishable Priors from SAM: Related Work

 \subsection{Video Frame Interpolation}

-The current VFI methods can be broadly categorized into two groups: motion-free and motion-based approaches.
+Except for diffusion-based models~\cite{lyu2025tlbvfitemporalawarelatentbrownian,danier2024ldmvfi,lyu2024fiwcbbd}, the current restoration-oriented VFI methods can be broadly categorized into two groups: motion-free and motion-based approaches.
 Motion-free methods typically create intermediate frames by directly concatenating input frames.
-Such methods can be further classified into two types: directly-generated methods~\cite{Alpher24,Alpher25,Alpher26,Alpher27} and kernel-based methods~\cite{Alpher28,Alpher29,Alpher30,Alpher31,Alpher32,Alpher33,Alpher34,Alpher35} concerning the generation of intermediate frames.Despite their simplicity, these methods lack a robust modeling of motion, making it challenging to align corresponding regions between intermediate frames and input frames.
+Such methods can be further classified into two types: directly-generated methods~\cite{ChannelM2020,Alpher25,Alpher26,Alpher27} and kernel-based methods~\cite{Sepcheng2020,Alpher29,Alpher30,Alpher31,Alpher32,Alpher33,Alpher34,Alpher35} concerning the generation of intermediate frames.
+Despite their simplicity, these methods lack robust modeling of motion, making it challenging to align corresponding regions between intermediate frames and input frames.
 This limitation often results in image blur and the presence of artifacts~\cite{Alpher36}.

 Motion-aware methods explicitly model motion, often represented by optical flow, between two frames to enhance the alignment of distinguishable region information from input frames to intermediate frames.
 Some early approaches focused solely on predicting inter-frame motion for pixel-level alignment~\cite{jiang2018super,liu2017video,liu2019deep}.
-Subsequent works~\cite{Alpher19,Alpher14,Alpher16,Alpher17,Alpher18,Alpher41,sim2021xvfi,reda2022film} have introduced separate modules for explicit motion modeling and motion refinement through synthesis, thereby enhancing overall performance.
-While the current state-of-the-art method has achieved impressive results, these systems still cannot handle practical challenges and need further performance improvement~\cite{guo2023extra}.
+Subsequent works~\cite{Alpher19,Alpher14,softsplat2020,Alpher17,abme2021,Alpher41,sim2021xvfi,reda2022film,zhong2024clearer,liu2023ttvfi,liu2024sparse,liu2022jnmr,hu2023video,hu2024iq,Yoo_2023_ICCV,Biformer,fitug,asymmetricble,zhang2023extracting,Vfimamba2024,KIM2025128728}\textcolor{black}{~\cite{11414159,11339946,11268514}} have introduced separate modules for explicit motion modeling and motion refinement through synthesis, thereby enhancing overall performance.
+While the current state-of-the-art method has achieved impressive results, these systems still cannot handle practical challenges and need further performance improvement~\cite{zhang2023extracting}.
 Our proposed method offers a novel perspective by incorporating Region Distinguishable Priors into motion-based VFI.
 Our designed play-and-plug Hierarchical Region-aware Feature Fusion Module provides a straightforward and efficient approach to improving VFI features via RDPs.